Hong Kong Applied Science and Technology Research Institute

-The Hong Kong Applied Science and Technology Research Institute Company Limited (ASTRI) was established by the Hong Kong Special Administrative Region Government in 2000 as an R&D centre for information and communications technologies.
-The Institute states its objective as 'enhancing Hong Kong’s competitiveness in technology-based industries through applied research'.
+Hong Kong Applied Science and Technology Research Institute (ASTRI) was founded by the Government of the Hong Kong Special Administrative Region in 2000 with the mission of enhancing Hong Kong’s competitiveness through applied research.
+ASTRI’s core R&D competence in various areas is grouped under five Technology Divisions: Advanced Electronic Components and Systems; Artificial Intelligence and Trust Technologies; Communications Technologies; Intelligent Perception and Control Technologies, and IoT Sensing and AI Technologies.
+It is applied across six core areas which are Smart City, Financial Technologies, New Industrialisation and Intelligent Manufacturing, Digital Health, Application Specific Integrated Circuits and Metaverse.

-ASTRI focuses on applied research by pursuing R&D projects in partnership with public sector bodies or private sector businesses.
-Over the years, it has built a portfolio of intellectual properties while developing applications for various industries and sectors.
-Since 2000, ASTRI has completed over 500 research projects and been granted around 900 patents in the US, Mainland China and other territories.
-It has transferred over 750 technologies to industries.

-ASTRI focuses on five areas of applications: smart city, financial technologies, intelligent manufacturing, digital health, and Application Specific Integrated Circuits through ASTRI's role as the Hong Kong branch of the Chinese National Engineering Research Centre (CNERC).

-Over 600 people currently work for ASTRI based in its facility in Hong Kong Science Park.
+Over the years, ASTRI has nurtured a pool of research, I&T talents and received numerous international awards for its pioneering innovations as well as outstanding business and community contributions.
+ASTRI has transferred about 1,600 technologies to the industry and has been granted close to 1,200 patents in the Mainland, the United States, and other countries.
+For further information, please visit www.astri.org.

 Board of directors

-ASTRI is headed by the Chief Executive Officer and is governed by a board of directors from the business and academic worlds of Hong Kong and Hong Kong SAR government representatives.
-The Board of Directors has established three functional committees, namely the Finance and Administration Committee, the Science and Technology Committee and the Audit Committee to assist the Board of Directors in governing the Academy.
+ASTRI is headed by the chief executive officer and is governed by a board of directors from the business and academic worlds of Hong Kong and Hong Kong SAR government representatives.
+The Board of Directors has established three functional committees, namely the Finance and Administration Committee, the Science and Technology Committee and the Audit Committee to assist the board of directors in governing the academy.

-The current Chairman of the board is Ir Sunny Lee Wai-kwong, JP.
+The current chairman of the board is Ir Sunny Lee Wai-kwong, JP.
 The Permanent Secretary for Innovation and Technology and the Commissioner for Innovation and Technology represent the Hong Kong Government in the Board.